Nunavut Tunngavik Incorporated

 Nunavut Tunngavik Incorporated (NTI; ᓄᓇᕗᑦ ᑐᙵᕕᒃ, Nunavut Tunngavik) is the legal representative of the Inuit of Nunavut for the purposes of native treaty rights and treaty negotiation.
-The presidents of NTI, Makivik Corporation, Nunatsiavut, and the Inuvialuit Regional Corporation, the four regional land claims organizations, govern the national body, the Inuit Tapiriit Kanatami (ITK) as its board of directors.
+The presidents of NTI, Makivik Corporation, Nunatsiavut Government, and the Inuvialuit Regional Corporation, the four regional land claims organizations, govern the national body, the Inuit Tapiriit Kanatami (ITK) as its board of directors.
 NTI continues to play a central role in Nunavut, even after the creation of the Government of Nunavut.
 As the successor of the Tunngavik Federation of Nunavut, which was a signatory of the Nunavut Land Claims Agreement on behalf of Inuit, NTI is responsible for ensuring that the Nunavut Land Claims Agreement is implemented fully by the Government of Canada and the Government of Nunavut and that all parties fulfill their obligations.

-NTI is governed by a ten-member board of directors.
-Three of the directors -the President, the First Vice President and Second Vice President- are elected directly by beneficiaries of the Nunavut Land Claims Agreement who are 16 years and older.
+NTI is governed by an eight-member board of directors.
+Two of the directors -the President and Vice President are elected directly by beneficiaries of the Nunavut Land Claims Agreement who are 16 years and older.
 Six of the directors are the Presidents and Vice Presidents of the three Regional Inuit Associations located in Nunavut.
 The four member Executive consists of the presidents of NTI and the three RIAs.